lich-uct/molpher-lib/molpher-lib/docs/source/usage/installation.rst

 Given the early stage of development, installing the library is a little bit tricky at the moment.
 So far the library was only built and tested on a 64-bit Linux computer running the Debian operating system.
-If you want to use the library with this (or similar) setup, you can just download the current version (|version|) with all dependencies built from `here
+If you want to use the library with this (or compatible) setup, you can just download the current release (|version|) with all dependencies built from `here
 <https://drive.google.com/file/d/0B2rizkCQQcoyaHJjaFFSdE9DdUk/view?usp=sharing>`_.

 If you download this precompiled version, all you need to do is just unpack the linked archive and you can use the library right away.
-If you need to install the Python package, just do:
+If you want to install the Python package, just do:

 ..  code-block:: bash

-    cd molpher-lib # from the installation directory root ./build_python.sh
+    cd molpher-lib # from the root of the directory the release was unpacked to ./build_python.sh
     pip install .

-This will automatically build Python bindings and installs the library as a Python package into the presently active Python environment.
+This will automatically build Python bindings and installs the library as a Python package into the presently active Python environment (version of Python currently available from command line as :command:`python`).

 Building the most recent version from source
 --------------------------------------------